pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     kubectl --kubeconfig credentials/kubeconfig_${gke_name} create -f db-monitor.yaml -n ${namespace}
     ```

+> **Note:**
+>
+> By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
+For details that get shared and how to opt out of collection, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).

 ## Access the TiDB database

 After `terraform apply` is successful executed, perform the following steps to access the TiDB cluster.
 Replace the `${}` section with the output of running `terraform apply` above.